KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - We spent 30 minutes breaking the problem down and making a plan.
 We decided to make a high level overview plan which broke the problem up into multiple parts.
 Once we finished one part we would then zoom in on the next part and make a more detailed plan before completing it.
 We felt this way of planning/working was more fluid and veratile.
 It allowed us to respond to possible changes and also was more time effective.
 - We managed to reach our key goals before lunch and were able to focus on our strecth goals, which was to add CSS styling to the site.
 - We then gave a two minute presentation of our project to some of our peers at the end of the day.
+- I enjoyed using the tools we had learned in a more free-form environment.
+I.e. Make a plan and solve this problem.
-- When I have some freetime (hopefully over the weekend) I plan.
+- When I have some freetime (hopefully over the weekend) I plan to refactor the code, add and input function that lets the user write and add their own joke to either list and clean up the CSS a little bit.

 ### Day 12

 Completed the SoC recap activites, which included;
-- Manipulating arrays, searching filtering for specific info
+- Manipulating arrays, searching filtering for specific info.
-- Event handlers/listeners review
+- Event handlers/listeners review.
-- Using setInterval and clearInterval
+- Using setInterval and clearInterval.
-- DOM manipulation
+- DOM manipulation.
-- Adding input vals to list
+- Adding input vals to list.

 ### week 2 reflections

--trial by fire
-used to being constantly confused. and brief moments of clarity. part of the process.
-- pick yourself up, dust off and keep back on the horse. maybe compare to running fall. get back on the horse quickly or you will develop the fear.
-- getting used to being outside of comfot zone.
-- first time applying some of the concepts I learned in a more free-form environment.
-I.e use all the tools we gave you to solve this problem , rather than use a loop for this problem, now use a if statement for this one etc.
-- felt like making great progress, things were clicking, competing tasks. but then two laters strugling with seemingly basic tasks on the homework.
-- approached homework with wrong attitude. trying to rush through, making silly mistakes. not breaking problem down.
-- benefits of slack community - share the struggle
+Things I've been reflecting on at end of the week:

+- This week felt like a real trial by fire, especially as we had lost a day of study to make up due to the Bank Holiday
+- I'm getting used to being out of my comfort zone and somewhat comfortable with feeling confused a lot of the time.
+These moments of confusion are usually followed by brief, shining moments of clarity, before we move on to the next topic and more confusion begins to surround me.
+But hey, you can't really enjoy the sunshine without experiencing the heavy rains. --storms?
+- Again with the cliches, but the old analogy of the boy falling of his horse, brushing himself off and climbing right back on came to my mind a lot this week.
+Every day my brain was like fried chicken by end of it, but I would decrompress, workout, relax then return to the materials before class in the mornings to find that my understanding deepening and things becoming clearer.
+Thus, I am beginning to really trust in the learning process described by my teachers last week.
+- I'm beggining to see the benefits of the SoC slack channel.
+There is a really supportive and kind community there and I wish to get more involved in it.
-- learning to deal with errors. error log is my friend, not a cause for panic.
+- I'm also getting better at debugging.
+I've come to realise that the error log is often a source of helpful advice and not a cause for panic.

 #### Notes on weekend  homework tasks

 Honestly this took longer than I expected.
 Once I completed the tasks I realized that I approached the tasks with the wrong mindset which hindered me greatly.
 I was just focused on trying to get them done as quickly as possible so that I could attend to some other commitments.
 I didn't break the problem down, didnt check the code properly as I was writing it and therefore made some silly errors that cost me a lot of time to find and correct.
 When I got stuck I used the wrong approach of just plowing forward instead of taking a step back and/or a short break, resulting in me just getting stuck further down the rabbit hole.

 Thus, I realised that I needed to approach these problems the same way I would any other SoC challenge given during the weekdays: Break the problem down, make a plan and approach it methodically.
 Use the console.log and read error messages carefully.
-Make use of resources such w3schools and stackoverflow when neccessary.
+Make use of resources such as mdn, w3schools and stackoverflow when neccessary.

 ### Day 13